There's Something About Mary: Production

 There's Something About Mary was directed by Peter and Bobby Farrelly, who had previously made Dumb and Dumber in 1994 and Kingpin in 1996.
 According to Bobby, the scene where Ted accidentally gets his scrotum stuck in his pants fly was inspired by a real incident, when their sister was listening to some records with some eighth grade students in the basement of their house: "One of the kids went up [to the bathroom] and he zipped himself up.
 He was in there for a long time.
 My dad, who was a doctor, actually had to go in and say, 'Hey, kid.
 You alright?'"
 Most of the film was shot in Miami, Florida.
-The Big Pink Restaurant is where Healy meets with Sully and the Miami-Dade Cultural Center was the location for the architecture exhibit Mary and Healy attended together.
+The Big Pink Restaurant is where Healy meets with Sully, and the Miami-Dade Cultural Center is the location for the architecture exhibit Mary and Healy attend together.
 The hair gel scene was filmed at the Cardozo Hotel, while Churchill's Pub was used as a strip club for a scene with Healy.
 The makeup effects were the handiwork of makeup effects designer Tony Gardner.

 Besides Ben Stiller, actors Owen Wilson and Jon Stewart were considered potential candidates for the role of Ted Stroehmann.
 Bill Murray was considered for the role of Pat Healy, but the Farrelly brothers thought he was too old for it.
 Vince Vaughn and Cuba Gooding Jr. were also considered for the role of Pat Healy.
 Because the Farrelly brothers were fans of the New England Patriots, they originally wanted to cast quarterback Drew Bledsoe as Mary's football-playing boyfriend, but he could not do it due to a mosh incident he had in a club.
 The Farrelly brothers later offered the role to Steve Young, but he turned it down due to the film's coarse nature.
 Ultimately, the role was given to Brett Favre.
-Chris Farley was considered for the role of Mary’s brother Warren, however his health was in a rapid decline due to his drug addictions and he was forced to turn down the role.
+Chris Farley was considered for the role of Mary's brother Warren, however, his health was in a rapid decline due to his drug addictions and he was forced to turn down the role.
 He died in December 1997 in the middle of the film's production.

+Release

+There's Something About Mary was released on VHS and DVD on August 3, 1999.
+Four years later, a new two-disc Collector's Edition DVD release premiered on July 1, 2003.
+On May 5, 2009, the film was officially released on Blu-ray.